ava-labs/avalanchego/x/warp/README.md

 - `sender`
 - The `messageID` of the unsigned message (sha256 of the unsigned message)

-The actual `message` is the entire [Avalanche Warp Unsigned Message](https://github.com/ava-labs/avalanchego/blob/master/vms/platformvm/warp/unsigned_message.go#L14) including the Subnet-EVM [Addressed Payload](../../../warp/payload/payload.go).
-This is emitted as the unindexed data in the log.
+The actual `message` is the entire [Avalanche Warp Unsigned Message](https://github.com/ava-labs/avalanchego/blob/master/vms/platformvm/warp/unsigned_message.go#L14) including an [AddressedCall](https://github.com/ava-labs/avalanchego/tree/v1.10.15/vms/platformvm/warp/payload).
+The unsigned message is emitted as the unindexed data in the log.

 #### getVerifiedMessage